keurid/01-HTML-CSS-and-Git-Code-Refactor/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?
+My Motivation was to make the HTML semantics easier to read and make the tags to the appropriate areas.
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
+I built this project to add accesibility when it comes to reading the code and alternative text to the images.
 - What problem does it solve?
 - What did you learn?